boutproject/BOUT-dev/manual/sphinx/developer_docs/data_types.rst

 Data types
 ==========

-The classes outlines in red in figure [fig:layout2] are data types currently implemented in BOUT++.
+The classes outlines in red in :numref:`fig-layout2` are data types currently implemented in BOUT++.

 ``FieldData``